Last update: 2018-12-05 12:15:01 US

-This is an account of what happened after an Internet user accidentally gave a wrong email address when she visited a web page and signed up for a sweepstakes.
+This is an account of what happened after an Internet user accidentally gave a wrong email address when she visited a web page and signed up for a sweepstakes in the year 2000.
 It is a story about how Internet email lists can go horribly wrong.

 It was created during an earlier, more innocent era in the evolution of the Internet, and many things have changed since the last updates to the core text in July, 2003: